moecherry99/AlexCherryFinalYearProject/README.md

 The purpose of creating a map without massive graphical quality is that it does not require a lot of artistic skills, as this can take a lot of effort to design.
 This map inspiration is driven by the fact it still looks very aesthetically appealing even though it is not of high graphic quality.

-### Singleplayer
+## Singleplayer
 The single player aspect of the game is divided into an Open World RPG style map and a mission that the player has to take on to save an NPC that is located in the mission area.
 The first area holds a few enemies that can be killed before entering the mission area so that they can get a feel for the games mechanics.
 The second area is the mission area that has more difficult enemies for the player to take on.
 It increases in difficulty as the player progresses.

-### Multiplayer
+## Multiplayer
 A server is created with Unity using [Photon 2](#references).
 The players character gets duplicated and the second player can play with the main camera focused on their character.
-(This function is not working due to the deadline being during the COVID-19 pandemic of 2020.
-Access to another machine was prohibited and it was not able to be tested from a singular machine and proved difficult).
+This function is mostly working, but is described in detail in the [Issues](#known-issues) section.
 More information on [Photon](#photon-2-engine) is seen down below.

 ### Photon 2 Engine
 In order for Photon to work, a server must be set up first.
 When loading up the application in Unity, scripts from the **PhotonScripts** folder will all connect to the servers in synchronization.
 The connection will be established with your hosting server (in this case the **Europe servers**), and the player will connect after establishing and allowing that connection to go through.